Arlington High School (New York): Expansion

 In 2006, voters in the district approved a plan to expand the campus further.
 The expansion includes 40 new classrooms, a K-12 education center, a new TV studio, a radio station as well as new science labs, a new auditorium, and a cafeteria for seniors.
 The expansion was added onto the school's south end of the 1100s and encompasses the previous senior parking lot.
 New parking lots on the east side of the building will offset the loss of parking arising from the expansion.
 As of December 2010, the old music office has been transformed into a senior lounge, although rather bare.
 The William J. Sweeney Performance Hall has opened and was first used for the Admiral Players' production The Wedding Singer and the 2010 Winter Concert Series.

 House plan

 In 2006, the school began "The House Plan".
 The plan gave each grade its own office, with four guidance counselors, two administrators and advisers.
 The 11th Grade house is located near the Main Annex, the 12th Grade house is located near the South Satellite 9th Grade house is located in the West Satellite and the 10th Grade house is located in the East House Guidance.
 (This is as of 2019–2020; the houses rotate each year).
 In these houses, there are many contests, parties, and small social functions.

 Athletics

 Arlington High School competes in Section 1 of the New York State Public High School Athletic Association.

 Two Alumni and former members of the Arlington High School Varsity Softball Team, Jennifer Fisher (Induction Class of 2014) and Christia Mohan-Besko (Induction Class of 2022) have been inducted into the New York State High School Softball Hall of Fame.

+The 2023-24 Football team finished 10–1, the first time in the history of the school.